 #3 Learn about additives needed in gluten-free baking.

 Gluten is the glue that holds together baked goods.
 Without it our treats just flop.
-You’ll need to add binders to help create workable dough.
+You’ll need to add binders to help create a workable dough.
 Other ingredients can also add flair to your baked goods.

 #4 Learn about substitutions for gluten-free baking

-Learning about the gluten-free flours to substitute for basic wheat flour is the first step.
+Learning about gluten-free flours to substitute for basic wheat flour is the first step.
 Other substitutions may be needed for dairy or eggs.
 There are lots of new items you can work with to create delicious baked goods.

-You may need to look at things a little differently, as far as measuring, mixing or rolling out your gluten-free dough.
+You may need to look at things a little differently, as far as measuring, mixing, or rolling out your gluten-free dough.
 Once you learn some tips and strategies you will be creating baked goods and gain confidence in the kitchen.

-Are you ready to take these steps and start baking gluten-free?
+Are you ready to take these steps and

-Gluten-Free Baking for Beginners Workshop is for you!
+Gluten-Free Baking Online Workshop